staeff/fullstack-countries/README.md

 * If there are ten or fewer countries, but more than one, then all countries matching the query are shown

 * When there is only one country matching the query, then the basic data of the country, its flag and the languages spoken there, are shown.

+* The application works for most of the countries.
+Some countries are not supported, e.g. when there are name clashes and it can't reduced to a single country like with Sudan and South Sudan.